ankane/tomoto-ruby/README.md

 ## Performance

-Tomoto uses AVX2, AVX, or SSE2 instructions to increase performance on machines that support it.
+tomoto uses AVX2, AVX, or SSE2 instructions to increase performance on machines that support it.
 Check what it’s using with:

 ```ruby
 Tomoto.isa